Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Introduction and Main Result

 The momenta $ k_j \in \Zbb^3$ are chosen to minimize the kinetic energy $ \sum_{j=1}^N |k_j|^2 $.
 To avoid a degenerate ground state, we assume that they fill up a Fermi ball

 The relation between the Fermi momentum $ \kF \in \Rbb$ and the particle number is inverted as

 In the Fermi ball state the momentum distribution is the indicator function

-\paragraph{Context of the Fermionic Mean-Field Scaling Limit} The mean field scaling of fermionic systems, in the sense of scaling down the interaction by a coupling constant of order $N^{-1/3}$ compared to the kinetic energy, was introduced by \cite{NS81} in the context of the derivation of the Vlasov equation from many-body quantum dynamics.
+\paragraph{The Fermionic Mean-Field Scaling Limit in Context} The mean field scaling of fermionic systems, in the sense of scaling down the interaction by a coupling constant of order $N^{-1/3}$ compared to the kinetic energy, was introduced by \cite{NS81} in the context of the derivation of the Vlasov equation from many-body quantum dynamics.
 Their result was generalized to a large class of interaction potentials by \cite{Spo81}.
-For a long time these essentially remained the only result for the quantum dynamics in the mean-field scaling regime, until the short-time derivation of the time-dependent Hartree--Fock equation by \cite{EESY04}.
-This line of research was continued by \cite{BPS14b} who derived the time-dependent Hartree--Fock equation for arbitrary times.
+Much later, in this scaling, a derivation of the time-dependent Hartree--Fock equation for short times was given by \cite{EESY04}.
+This line of research was continued by \cite{BPS14b} who derived the time-dependent Hartree--Fock equation for arbitrary times (that proof was later simplified by \cite{BD23}).
 In the following the derivation of the time-dependent Hartree--Fock equation was generalized to fermions with Coulomb interaction \cite{PRSS17}, fermions with relativistic dispersion relation \cite{BPS14a}, fermions in mixed states \cite{BJP+16}, and fermions in magnetic fields \cite{BBMN25}.
-This gave also new life to research on the derivation of the Vlasov equation, in a series of papers leading to increasingly singular potentials \cite{BPSS16, Saf18,Saf20,Saf20a,LS21,Saf21,CLS24}.
-Recently results have also been obtained extending the derivation of time-dependent Hartree--Fock theory to extended Fermi gases \cite{FPS23,FPS24}, compared to the mean-field limit considered in fixed volumes.
+This also reinvigorated research on the derivation of the Vlasov equation, yielding results admitting increasingly singular potentials \cite{BPSS16, Saf18,Saf20,Saf20a,LS23,Saf21,CLS24}.
+Recently results have also been obtained extending the derivation of time-dependent Hartree--Fock theory to extended Fermi gases \cite{FPS23,FPS25}, compared to the mean-field limit in fixed volume.